- I Want to Roll Over $720k to a Roth IRA. How Do I Avoid Paying Taxes?

 - Are IRAs or Roth IRAs FDIC-Insured?

 Portions of your IRA may be protected by the Federal Deposit Insurance Corporation (FDIC).
 That will include any depository accounts that you hold in a depository institution, such as savings accounts or certificates of deposit with a savings bank.
-But this protection will not apply to investments, securities or any other IRA portfolios you hold elsewhere.… read more…
+But this protection does not apply to securities you hold within an IRA or IRA portfolios you… read more…

 - What Is a Silver IRA?